-The second of Chomsky’s ‘three models for the description of language’, is Phrase Structure Grammar.
-Any set of sentences that can be generated by a finite state grammar can be generated by a phrase structure grammar.
-But the converse does not hold: there are sets of sentences that can be generated by a phrase structure grammar, but not by a finite state grammar.
-To express the relationship between phrase structure grammars and finite state grammars, we might say that phrase structure grammars are intrinsically more powerful than finite state grammars (they can do everything that finite-state grammars can do- and more).
+The second of Chomsky’s ‘three models for language description’ is Phrase Structure Grammar.
+A phrase structure grammar can generate any set of sentences that a finite state grammar can generate.
+But the converse does not hold: sets of sentences can be generated by a phrase structure grammar but not by a finite state grammar.
+To express the relationship between phrase-structure grammars and finite-state grammars, phrase-structure grammars are intrinsically more powerful than finite-state grammars (they can do everything that finite-state grammars can do- and more).

-The notion of constituent structure or phrase structure (to use Chomsky’s term), is comparable with the notion of bracketing, in mathematics or symbolic logic.
+The notion of constituent or phrase structure (to use Chomsky’s term) is comparable to bracketing in mathematics or symbolic logic.
 If we have an expression of the form x(y + z), we know that the operation of addition must be carried out first and the operation of multiplication afterwards.
-By contrast, x x y + z is interpreted (using the general convention that, in the absence of brackets, multiplication takes precedence over addition) as being equivalent to (x x y) + z.
-Generally speaking, the order in which the operations are carried out will make a difference to the result.
+By contrast, x x y + z is interpreted (using the general convention that, in the absence of brackets, multiplication takes precedence over addition) as equivalent to (x x y) + z.
+Generally speaking, the order in which the operations are carried out will make a difference in the result.
 For instance, with x = 2, y = 3 and z = 5 : x x (y + z) = 16, whereas (x x y)+ z = 11.
-There are many sequences of words in English and other languages that are ambiguous in much the same way that x x y + z would be ambiguous if it were not for the prior adoption by mathematicians of the general convention that multiplication takes precedence over addition.
+Many sequences of words in English and other languages are ambiguous in much the same way that x x y + z would be ambiguous if it were not for the prior adoption by mathematicians of the general convention that multiplication takes precedence over addition.

-A classic example is the phrase old men and women (and more generally A N and N) which may be interpreted either as (old men) and women – (xy) + z or old (men and women) – x(y + z).
-With the phrase structure indicated, using brackets, as old (men and women) the string of words is semantically equivalent to (old men) and (old women) — x(y + z) = (xy) + (xz).
-The theoretical importance of this phenomenon lies in the fact that the ambiguity of such strings as old men and women cannot be accounted for by appealing to a difference in the meaning of any of the ultimate constituents or to a difference of linear structure.
-Chomsky’s formalization of phrase structure grammar may be illustrated using the following rules:
+A classic example is the phrase old men and women (and more generally A N and N), which may be interpreted either as (old men) and women – (xy) + z or old (men and women) – x(y + z).
+With the phrase structure indicated, using brackets, as old (men and women), the string of words is semantically equivalent to (old men) and (old women) — x(y + z) = (xy) + (xz).
+The theoretical importance of this phenomenon lies in the ambiguity of such strings as old men and women, which cannot be accounted for by appealing to a difference in the meaning of any of the ultimate constituents or to a difference in a linear structure.
+Chomsky’s formalisation of phrase structure grammar may be illustrated using the following rules:

 (1) Sentence- NP + VP